miguelgonzalezcruz/maite-react-app/README.md

 ## Project: Web application for a craftsman to sell her pieces of furniture.

+**Changed the Project Stages.
+Please find the new ones below**

 ### `Project Stages`

-1. Front and back code + Registration + Login + CRM API implementation
+1. Front and back code + Registration + Login
+2. Upload to a live server + domain
-2. Admin to be able to upload furniture with pricing (+ delete it) + User be able to book furniture
+3. Admin to be able to upload furniture with pricing (+ delete it) + User be able to book furniture
+4. CRM API implementation
-3. Responsive Design
+5. Responsive Design
-4. Upload to a live server + domain

 ### `Backend Code`